eugenia1984/minibootcamp-23dec/README.md

 # miniBootcamp 23dec with José Alejandro Zapata
 ## What I did 🚀
-_Hi everyone, today I had the second class of the  miniBootcamp with Alejandro Zapata_ _We saw the basic structure of an HTML file, with the tags inside the HEAD and BODY_ _We practise a bit with the h1 tag, paragrapg tag, some ordered and unorderer list, and end up with the image tag_ _Now I will start to code the challenge of the day_ _so….wait to see it_
+_Hi everyone, today I had the second class of the  miniBootcamp with Alejandro Zapata. <br/>
+We saw the basic structure of an HTML file, with the tags inside the HEAD and BODY. <br/>
+We practise a bit with the h1 tag, paragrapg tag, some ordered and unorderer list, and end up with the image tag. <br/>
+Now I will start to code the challenge of the day, so….wait to see it_

 ## Content 🚀
 _This Project only has one master branch, it was a small project so it did not need more branches._